Written by Donald E. Sheppard|

 Rangel reinforces Biedma, "...on Wednesday (from Tutilcoya, map at left, we marched) to a town alongside a large river (the Current River at Round Spring, photo above), and on Thursday they (went up Sprimg Valley toward Flatwood then) spent the night alongside a swamp (there are several six miles east of Summersville around 40 Acre Sink).
 And the Governor went in advance with some on horseback, and he arrived at Tanico (in Cayas Province, at today's Summersville); and the next day the army went to the same province of Tanico (Rangel and others will call Tanico "Cayas" over the next 7 paragraphs), which was very scattered but very abundant in supplies.
-Some wanted to say that it was Cayas, a large and palisaded town that was widely known (especially to DeSoto's army), but they never were able to see or discover it (apparently he didn't realize that scouts had explored the northern end of Cayas, possibly that province's headquarters), and afterward (probably on the Black River in Arkansas 100 miles below Tanico which is fed by the Current River of Cayas) they told them that they had left it behind at the side of the river..."
+Some wanted to say that it was Cayas, a large and palisaded town that was widely known (especially to DeSoto's army), but they never were able to see or discover it (apparently they didn't realize that scouts had explored the northern end of Cayas, possibly that province's headquarters), and afterward (probably on the Black River in Arkansas 100 miles below Tanico which is fed by the Current River of Cayas) they told them that they had left it behind at the side of the river..."

-Elvas says, over the next five paragraphs, "The governor abode in the province of Cayas (which extended south beyond Mountain View, mapped above) for a month (three weeks according to Rangel).
+Elvas says, over the next six paragraphs, "The governor abode in the province of Cayas (which extended south beyond Mountain View, mapped above) for a month (three weeks according to Rangel).
 During that interval the horses grew fat and throve more than after a longer time in any other region because of the abundance of corn and the leaf thereof, which is, I think, the best that has been seen.
-They drank from a very warm and brackish marsh of water, and they drank so much that it was noticed in their bellies when they were brought back from the water.
+They drank from a very warm and brackish marsh of water, and they drank so much that it was noticed in their bellies when they were brought back from the water...